 Cost of Energy

-Benchmark: The cost of electricity in Maine will decline to the U.S. average by 2030.
+Benchmark: The cost of electricity in Maine will be the lowest in New England by 2030.

 Overview

+Residential energy prices, paid by Maine homeowners and many small businesses, fell 13% in 2024.
+Industrial rates paid by large production facilities (for manufacturing, agricultural, and construction, etc.) rose 3%.
+Commercial rates paid by hospitals, large retailers, office and residential facilities, also rose 3%.
 Electricity is a significant cost for many businesses, especially those in energy-intensive industries such as manufacturing.
-The energy intensity of Maine’s economy is about average for the U.S. (ranking 22nd of the 50 states in 2019) but the highest in New England.
+The energy intensity of Maine’s economy is about average for the U.S. (ranking 28th of the 50 states in 2022) but the highest in New England.

 Fig. A